malheiros7j/malheiros7j/README.md

 <h1 align="center">Hi there! 👋</h1>
 My name is Jordan Malheiros and I am a bachelor in Computer Science by UFMS and passionate by Data, Machine Learning and AI applications.

-- 🔭 I’m currently working on [Clusterization Problem that aims to group the most valuable customers for an E-Commerce company.](https://github.com/malheiros7j/high-value-customers)
+- 🔭 I’m currently working on Data Science Projects based on public datasets.

 - 🌱 I’m currently learning about Machine Learning, Statistics and Business.